FixMyBerlin/nudafa/scripts/README.md

 ## What it does

-1. The script generates a json file in the same folder one mdx file per row in `src/sontent/measures`.
+1. The script generates one mdx file per row in `src/content/measures` from the CSV file.

+## Update measures geometry data from Placemark

+## General process

+0. update geometry data in Placemark: places.placemark.de
+1. ö
+2. r
+3. run `npm run updateMeasuresGeometry`

+## What it does

+1. The script generates a json with all geometries in the map in `data/measures/geometry`.